5/7/2025

 speaker

-Harry Vragnus
+Harry Vranjes

 speaker

-Karl Intik
+Carl Intik

-Chief Investor Relations Officer of Hoist Finance
+Chief Investor Relations Officer

-Very good that's actually all the questions we have today so thanks very much for listening in.
+Very good.
+That's actually all the questions we have today.
+So thanks very much for listening in.

 speaker

-Harry Vragnus
+Harry Vranjes

 Thank you all very much and have a great continued day.
 Thank you.
+Thank you.

 Disclaimer